hakwerk/terraform-provider-proxmox/docs/index.md

 }
 ```

 Due to limitations in the Proxmox VE API, certain actions need to be performed using SSH.
-So even when using an API token, the password of the PAM user account (standard Linux account) is still required.
+So even when using an API token, the password of the PAM user account (standard Linux account) is still required UNLESS a local private SSH key is provided.
 ```
 provider "proxmox" {
   virtual_environment {
     endpoint = "https://10.0.0.2"
     username = "myuser@pam"
-    password = "the-password-of-the-myuser-account"
+    sshkey = "/home/localuser/.ssh/id_rsa"
     tokenname = "provisioning"
     tokenvalue = "12345678-1234-1234-1234-1234567890ab"
     insecure = true